itera-io/terraform-provider-taikun/docs/data-sources/cloud_credential_azure.md

 ---
 page_title: "taikun_cloud_credential_azure Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get an Azure cloud credential by its id.
+description: |-   Get an Azure cloud credential by its ID.
 ---

 # taikun_cloud_credential_azure (Data Source)

-Get an Azure cloud credential by its id.
+Get an Azure cloud credential by its ID.

 ~> **Role Requirement** In order to use the `taikun_cloud_credential_azure` data source you need at least a `Manager` account